Minahil02/minahil-demo/README.md

 # minahil-demo
-this is mt 1st github repo
+This is my 1st github repo.
+Author-Minah